-Here are some specific stretches that have been recommended by many sources over the years.
+Here are some specific stretches for scalene muscles that have been recommended by many sources over the years.
 They were published in the self-care section on scalenes in the research of Janet Travell, the physician to two presidents.
 Clinical experience has proven them to be effective for helping the problematic effects of tight scalene muscles.

 This post shows you how to use ice to stretch with less pain, in less time with more effective results.